Ivyzie/Ivyzie/README.md

-- 👋 Hi, I’m @Ivyzie
+- 👋 Hi, I’m Ivan
 - 👀 I’m interested in learning how to program and develop!
 - 🌱 I’m currently learning React with Vite.
-I am also taking a cybersecurity course by Google on Coursera.
+I also have a cybersecurity certificate by Google on Coursera.
 - 💞️ I’m looking to collaborate on simple projects.
 - 📫 How to reach me = ivanchanjz@gmail.com